 In order to maintain impartiality in its quasi-judicial function in disciplinary proceedings, the Council will not advise individuals.
-A doctor seeking advice on questions of professional conduct arising in particular circumstances should consult an appropriate authority, a professional association or his own legal adviser.
+A medical practitioner seeking advice on questions of professional conduct arising in particular circumstances should consult an appropriate authority, a professional association or his own legal adviser.

 The Ethics Committee of the Council advises and makes recommendations to the Council on matters about medical ethics and professional conduct.
-It will study and review any case relating to medical ethics or professional conduct, either on its own motion or at the request in writing of not less than 20 registered medical practitioners.